Have you ever shot 43 on the front nine and thought, wow I only need 46 on the back side for an 89!

 Armed with this info, you can adapt and learn your game as you go.
 Without this knowledge, you're doomed to keep repeating the same errors in selecting clubs and hitting less greens.

 Another option is to get a golf GPS watch that has a feature to count your distance as you walk.
-Something like the Bushnell NEO-Ion is a good choice.
+Something like the Garmin S40 is a good choice.

 The difference between an enlightened golfer and a frustrated golfer is this one concept.
 You need to be thinking about the shot AFTER the shot you're hitting.
 This means you should be thinking where the shot you're hitting is likely to end up, and what you'll do after that.
 Below are two quiz questions to illustrate this: